 Props make every image interesting and exciting.
 Though packshot photography is done in eCommerce and does not need to include any props, you may still use props for secondary photos and social media images.

 You can either use the relevant props like ingredients used in the products or contrasting props that aren’t relevant but just match the product’s theme or color.

 Stand-alone or the basic white background shots are used as the primary image for the eCommerce product page.

-It looks professional, clean, and distraction-free and solely focuses on the product and its details.
-It allows the customers to better see the product and have a clear idea of what it looks like.
+It looks professional, clean, distraction-free, and solely focus on the product and its details.
+It allows the customers to better see the product and clearly understand its appearance.

-However, it’s not always necessary to keep the background white, but it’s important to use just a single product and no other object in the frame.
+However, it’s not always necessary to keep the background white, but it’s essential to use just a single product and no other object in the frame.